hexteran/ArbSimulation/README.md

 <h3>Configure simulation</h3>
-To run <code>./ArbSimulation</code> correctly you need to provide proper configuration file.
+To run <code>./ArbSimulation</code> correctly you need to provide a proper configuration file.
 You can find examples in <code>configs/</code>.
-If no arguments provided, <code>./ArbSimulation</code> uses <code>configs/default.json</code>.
+If no arguments are provided, <code>./ArbSimulation</code> uses <code>configs/default.json</code>.
 But you can specify the file you want to use.

 For instance: